-Ross County v Rangers
+Roofe makes impact as Rangers overcome Ross County

-First Half ends, Ross County 0, Rangers 2.
+Match ends, Ross County 0, Rangers 2.

+Kemar Roofe marked his first start in 16 months with a goal as Rangers beat Ross County in the Scottish Premiership.

+The Jamaica forward volleyed the visitors in front from a corner and a sumptuous strike from James Tavernier doubled their advantage before the break.

 - Follow live radio & text coverage